viasite/dockerfiles/teamcity-site/README.md

 popstas/teamcity-site
 ```

-On start docker check exists `sql.gz` in drupal root and import it if exists.
+On start docker checks that `sql.gz` exists in drupal root, detects target database by drush sql-connect and imports it.
 After that it runs drush runserver on site.domain

-In my infrastructure SERVICE_NAME also used by consul, so container available by site.domain in private network.
+In my infrastructure `SERVICE_NAME` also used by consul, so container available by site.domain in private network.